Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces: Introduction

-Let $(X, \omega)$ be a compact integral K\"{a}hler manifold such that $L$ is a holomorphic line bundle whose curvature is proportional to the K\"{a}hler form $\omega$.
-Let $L^{\otimes \mu}$ be the quantum line bundle for any $\mu \geq \mu_0 \in {\mathbb Z}^+$.
-It is a positive line bundle for some $\mu_0$.
-Let the Hilbert space of quantization be the space of holomorphic sections of $L^{\otimes \mu}$.
-It should be noted that since t $X$ is compact square integrability of holomorphic sections follows automatically.
+Let $(X, \omega)$ be a compact integral K\"{a}hler manifold such that $L$ is a holomorphic positive line bundle whose curvature is proportional to the K\"{a}hler form $\omega$.
+Since for $\mu > \mu_0 > 0$ for some $\mu_0$ the holomorphic bundle $L^{\otimes \mu}$ has enough holomorphic sections for an embedding in projective space it can be considered as a quantum bundle.
+The Hilbert space of quantization will be the space of holomorphic sections of $L^{\otimes \mu}$.
+It should be noted that since $X$ is compact square integrability of holomorphic sections follows automatically.

-An interesting question is whether this bundle $L$ can be thought of as a determinant bundle.
+An interesting question is whether this bundle $L$ or $L^{\otimes \mu}$ can be thought of as a determinant bundle.
 This is the main thrust of this paper.

-In ~\cite{DM}, Dey and Mathai had shown that one can realize a certain tensor product of $L$ as a Quillen bundle, i.e. determinant of a family of Cauchy-Riemann operators on ${\mathbb C}P^1$, parametrized by $X$.
-Even when $(X, \omega)$ is just compact and symplectic, with integral symplectic form, Gromov embedding theorem enables us to embed $X$ into ${\mathbb C}P^N$ and we have shown in ~\cite{DM} that the quantum bundle is again of Quillen type, i.e. determinant of a family of Cauchy-Riemann operators on ${\mathbb C}P^1$, parametrized by $X$.
+In ~\cite{DM}, Dey and Mathai had shown that one can realize a certain tensor product of $L$ as a Quillen bundle, i.e. determinant of a family of Cauchy Riemann operators on ${\mathbb C}P^1$, parametrized by $X$.
+Even when $(X, \omega)$ is just compact and symplectic, with integral symplectic form, Gromov embedding theorem enables us to embed $X$ into ${\mathbb C}P^N$ and they had shown in ~\cite{DM} that the quantum bundle is again of Quillen type, i.e. determinant of a family of Cauchy Riemann operators on ${\mathbb C}P^1$, parametrized by $X$.

-In ~\cite{Bi}, Biswas proved an equivariant version of the results in ~\cite{DM} where the Cauchy-Riemann operators can be on any compact Riemann surface (not necessarily ${\mathbb C}P^1$).
+In ~\cite{Bi}, Biswas proved an equivariant version of the results in ~\cite{DM} where the Cauchy Riemann operators can be on any compact Riemann surface (not necessarily ${\mathbb C}P^1$).

 In ~\cite{D1},~\cite{D2}, ~\cite{DP} Dey and in ~\cite{ER} Romao and Eriksson have constructed Quillen bundles on the moduli space of vortices on a Riemann surface.

 In ~\cite{D3}, ~\cite{D4} Dey has constructed Quillen bundles on the moduli space of Higgs bundles for the three K\"{a}hler forms mentioned in the paper by Hitchin ~\cite{H} which constitute a hyperK\"{a}hler structure.